 The most devastating potential problem in a vein occlusion is that of neovascularization.
 The neovascularization may develop in 40% of those cases where branch vein occlusions produce large areas of capillary non–perfusion.
 This retinal neovascularization generally develops in the first 6 to 12 months after the occlusion.
 Unless laser treatment is performed, at least 60% of the patients with neovascularization will experience episodes of vitreous hemorrhage.
 In severe cases of neovascularization, retinal detachment can occur from pulling by these vessels and associated scar tissue on the retina (traction detachment).

 Recently, the intraocular injection of anti–vasogenic drugs, that tell blood vessels to stop growing, has shown promising results in the control of retinal neovascularization.
-These treatments have not yet been assessed in prospective clinical trials but may be used on an off–label basis.
+These treatments have not yet been assessed in prospective clinical trials but may be used on an off-label basis.
 One particular medication that has been increasingly utilized for this purpose is Avastin, a drug that is approved for the intravenous treatment of colon cancer.
 Intraocular injections of Avastin have shown promising early results, and an excellent safety profile, in the control of retinal swelling and neovascularization due to a variety of retinal conditions.
 Avastin lasts about 6 weeks in the eye after a single injection and may need to be repeated if the disease reactivates.
-Although an injection into the eye sounds painful, it is simple to perform, relatively painless, and very well tolerated by patients.
+Although eye injections may sound painful, they are simple to perform, relatively painless, and well-tolerated by patients.